transcom/mymove-docs/docs/about/overview-of-milmove.md

 ### Pop

-Pop is an an ORM, which allows us to translate database tables into Go structs.
+Pop is an ORM, which allows us to translate database tables into Go structs.
 Using pop, we can manipulate Go structs instead of writing SQL statements.
 The Go structs are called models.

 We use Pop to